timmytaliban/arma3-island-life/readme.md

 - Civilians may never impersonate the Police or EMS/FD.
 - Civilians in armed vehicles may be shot on sight by Police, or shot on sight by rival criminals in crime zones only.

-### The Mafia Club
+### The Continental Hotel
-- The Mafia Club is our equivalent to "Rebel HQ/Outposts" or "IRA Base" from other Life servers.
-It is a criminal hub/base for all civilians.
-It is a safezone for civilians, but the Mafia Club may be raided by the Police like a Gang Area can be.
+The Continental Hotel is our equivalent to "Rebel HQ" or "IRA Base" from other Life servers, inspired by the John Wick movie series.
+It functions as a neutral zone and shop for all criminal civilians.

+- Civilians must follow all green zone / safezone rules.
+No robbing, killing, etc. between civilians is allowed.
+Civilians can not flee to the Continental Hotel to avoid the Police either.

+- The Continental Hotel is not a safezone for, or from the Police.
+The Police may raid The Continental Hotel at their own risk.
+Civilians may kill any Police players found within the grounds.

+- Civilians may not engage the police or from within The Continental Hotel if they are outside the grounds.

+- There is no legitimate/legal business that can be conducted at The Continental Hotel.
+Therefore, Police have reasonable suspicion to stop civilians seen leaving the grounds.

 ### Gang
 - Gang sizes are limited to 6 players.
 Creating sister gangs to circumvent this limit is not permitted.